Welcome to my Lifebrook review!

 For example, there is a 32 Oz.
 Package of organic frozen Aronia berries for sale on Amazon for $21.47.
 Also, there is a 16 Fl.
-Oz Organic Aronia berry juice concentrate for $29.95.
+Oz Organic Aronia berry juice concentrates for $29.95.

 People can probably make 20 times more juice and still pay less!

-Your family and friends may buy from you if you offer them, but if they want to save money, they will quickly find cheaper alternatives.
+Your family and friends may buy from you if you offer them, but they will quickly find cheaper alternatives if they want to save money.

 Lifebrook doesn’t tell us the success rate, but it’s safe to assume that only a small percentage of advocates earn good money.

-The vast majority of them struggle because they cannot reach enough people either online or offline.
+Most of them struggle because they cannot reach enough people online or offline.